 All businesses demand a certain amount of technology in order to push their organizational profitability forward.
 Whether they invest in tried-and-true technologies or they use their capital a little more innovatively, really depends on how decision makers’ forecasts of those investments help the organization become more productive or efficient.
 Today, we will look at five of the most important technology trends for SMBs in 2020.

 Automating business processes can have a huge effect on the business’ profitability.
 This has been a strategy for decades, but today, parts of your business can be automated like never before.
-Technology such as artificial intelligence allows businesses to automate several menial and repetitive tasks.
+Technology such as chatbots and artificial intelligence allows businesses to automate several menial and repetitive tasks.
 This innovation, called Robotic Process Automation (RPA) allows businesses to reduce the number of human interactions in several key business performances.

 For years, the advancement of AI (and its sister technology machine learning) was actually looked on with fear, as people’s jobs were threatened; but, today, the rise of this technology actually frees up people to focus more on human-centric tasks.
 As a result, RPA-based technology should grow fairly rapidly and reach $4 billion annually by 2025.